jubrannasser/Linux_Server_Configuration/README.md

        - run `nano /etc/ssh/sshd_config`
        - find line _port 22_
        - change 22  to 2200
+       - find line _PermitRootLogin_
+       - change option to _no_, to deny connect as root remotely
        - restart ssh service `sudo service ssh restart`
    2. close terminal, (After changing the port you will not be able to connect to the server via the browser)